 English or Spanish

-Delayed diagnosis or misdiagnosis are extreme risks because time is a major factor in heart attack cases.
-Timely and correct diagnosis is critical to saving the patient, together with quick action: angioplasty, clot-bursting drugs, beta-blockers, etc. are some of the immediate treatments necessary.
+Delayed diagnosis or misdiagnosis are extreme risks because time is a major factor in severe health-related cases.
+Timely and correct diagnosis is critical to saving the patient, together with quick action towards prescribing immediate treatments necessary.

-One of the worst mistakes that a medical practitioner could make in a heart attack case is to delay the diagnosis or to misdiagnose the patient.
-This is because time is a major factor in heart attack cases.
-According to one study, the risk that a heart attack will occur is twice as high when a delay exists in detecting the symptoms.
+Absolutely.
+One of the worst mistakes that a medical practitioner could make in a health-related case is to delay the diagnosis or to misdiagnose the patient.
+This is because time is a major factor in serious cases.

-Even when a heart attack does not occur, delay in diagnosis can result in other similarly bad complications.
+Even if nothing severe and life-threatening happens on the spot, delay in diagnosis can result in other similarly bad complications.
 When a patient is misdiagnosed and is sent back home, the chances are that they will be readmitted.
-Unfortunately, it may be too late to arrest the impending heart failure.
+Unfortunately, in many cases, it may be too late to undo the resulted harm.

 The reason timely diagnosis is critical is that the patient needs to receive treatment very fast.

-In Miami, Florida if you or your loved one was a victim of misdiagnosis or delayed diagnosis you can sue for damages.
-The statute of limitations for Florida medical malpractice claims is two years from the date on which you discovered that you were a victim of misdiagnosing or delayed diagnose.
-The Miami based Law Offices of Sean M. Cleary is here for you, to provide you help to understand the process of your claim.
+In Miami, Florida if you or your loved one were a victim of misdiagnosis or delayed diagnosis you can sue for damages.
+The statute of limitations for Florida medical malpractice claims is two years from the date on which you discovered that you were a victim of misdiagnosing or delayed diagnosis.
+The Miami based Law Offices of Sean M. Cleary is here for you, to help you understand the process of your claim.